secretisdead/persephone/README.md

 ### Very large instances in general

 I'm not a professional programmer and I don't really have any idea how well this will scale with extremely heavy traffic.
-The number of active users on instances belonging to me and my friends has been between 5,000 to 10,000.
+The most active users on instances belonging to me and my friends has fluctuated between 1,000 to 10,000.
 If you're very popular and you're using this let me know how it holds up.

 ### Heavy moderation